bitlayer-org/bitlayer-org.github.io/docs/AboutBitlayer/BitlayerVsEth.md

 ### Ethereum

 #### EVM Support
-Ethereum, as the birthplace of the EVM, offers comprehensive support for the entire range of EVM functionalities.
+Ethereum, as the origin of the EVM, offers support for the entire range of EVM functionalities.
 This allows for a wide spectrum of smart contract capabilities and decentralized application developments.

 #### Solidity Version
 Ethereum consistently supports the latest versions of Solidity, providing developers with the newest features, optimizations, and security enhancements for smart contract development.